Benefits of Essential Oils

 Also known as ‘Eucalyptus globulus’, but variations include: eucalyptus radiate, eucalyptus citriodora and eucalyptus dives.
 The original eucalyptus tree was found in Australia and belonged to the Myrtacae family.
 The trees grow up to 380 feet tall in damp areas, typically in hillsides or valleys with deep soil.

-Eucalyptus Essential Oil Fights Against:
+Eucalyptus Essential Oil Benefits and Uses:

 Tea Tree Oil